Fort Daniel Conservation Area

-Fort Daniel Conservation Area is a 200-acre (0.8 km^{2}) park located 4 miles (6.5 km) east of Mount Zion, Illinois.
-The land preserve protects the site of a ghost town, Whistleville.
-Today, the site centers on hiking and picknicking in the Big Creek watershed southeast of Decatur.

-Five marked trails comprise 4.5 miles (7.0 km) of hiking opportunities that cross and recross Big Creek.
+Fort Daniel Conservation Area is a 611-acre (2.47 km^{2}) park located four miles (6.5 km) east of Mount Zion, Illinois.
+The land preserve protects the site of the ghost town, Whistleville.
+Today, the site centers on hiking and picnicking in the Big Creek watershed southeast of Decatur.
+Seven marked trails comprise 5.1 miles (7.0 km) of hiking opportunities that cross and recross Big Creek.
 At the north end of the conservation area, a recreational complex includes a picnic shelter, playground, and fire ring.
-Tree watchers are encouraged to find and identify the sugar maples, chinquapin oaks, pawpaw, wafer ash, and Kentucky coffeetrees that grow in the conservation area.
-The conservation area is maintained by the Macon County Conservation District.
+Tree watchers are encouraged to find and identify the sugar maples, chinquapin oaks, pawpaws, wafer ashes, and Kentucky coffeetrees that grow in the area.

-In August 2022, a private-sector donor awarded a $2.9 million grant to the MCCD to enable a 236-acre land acquisition adjacent to the existing Area.
-The grant will roughly double the size of the Area.

-The nearest major highway is Illinois Route 121, southeast of Decatur.
+The park is maintained by the Macon County Conservation District (MCCD).
+In 2019, the Illinois Clean Energy Community Foundation awarded a $1 million grant to the MCCD to enable a 173-acre land acquisition adjacent to the existing conservation area.
+In 2022, the foundation awarded an additional $2.9 million grant to enable a 235-acre land acquisition.
+The nearest major highway is Illinois Route 121, located southeast of Decatur.

+Eli Ulery House - Woodbine Farm

+In June 2023, the MCCD acquired the five-acre parcel containing the Eli Ulery House, also known as Woodbine Farm.
+This site is listed on the National Register of Historic Places.

+2025 Pothole Prairie and Seasonal Wetland Creation

+The MCCD applied for and was awarded an Open Space Land Acquisition & Development grant (OS-24-2517) by the Illinois Department of Natural Resources (IDNR) in 2024 in the amount of $600,000.
+This project involves converting old farmland, acquired by the district in 2023, into a unique pothole prairie ecosystem.
+A pothole prairie is a habitat characterized by many small, shallow wetlands surrounded by prairie.
+The district plans to add new trails and access points as well as educational and interpretive signage in this area.

 Whistleville

-Although the Big Creek upper watershed is open space now, it was one of the first points settled by Euro-Americans in the 1820s in what became Macon County.
-Looking for wooded land and firewood on the unforested prairie, the settlers found mature oaks and hickories here.
-The first comers named their pioneer village Whistleville.
-Soon a stagecoach route made the settlement a port of call between Indiana and Central Illinois.
+Although the upper Big Creek watershed is open space now, it was one of the first areas settled by Euro-Americans in the 1820s in what became Macon County.
+Looking for timber and firewood on the unforested prairie, the settlers found mature oaks and hickories here.
+The first arrivals named their pioneer village Whistleville.
+Soon, a stagecoach route made the settlement a port of call between Indiana and Central Illinois.
 Early settlers were mostly from the American South, and the settlement was identified as a location of Southern sympathizers during the American Civil War.
-After the Civil War, Whistleville dwindled and disappeared into ghost town status.
+After the Civil War, Whistleville dwindled and disappeared, becoming a ghost town.